genffy/stegastamp-web/README.md

 ### StegaStamp
 Read [INSTALLATION.md](INSTALLATION.md) and confirm that you have installed all dependencies and run it as expected.

-Note: the pyhon version 3.10 recommended.
+Note: the python version 3.10 recommended.
 ### StegaStamp-web

 First, confirm `python web_cli.py` can run as expected.